Contributes to a healthy microbiome and cardiovascular system

 Why fermenting berries?

 Fermentation is a way to pre-digest the ingredients of Berriotics™.
-If done correctly with a variety of micro‑ organisms, the useful ingredients such as the soluble fibres, the anthocyanins and the polyphenols of the berries are being split into more accessible smaller pieces.
+If done correctly with different microorganisms, the beneficial ingredients such as the soluble fibres, anthocyanins and polyphenols of the berries are split into more accessible smaller pieces.
 Smaller pieces of fibres (microfibres), the anthocyanidins & flavol aglycones are important antioxidants that are directly effective in the intestine and prevent inflammation.
 They also act as SOD-like substances.
-The berry fibres are transformed into microfibres and are the ideal nutrition for intestinal bacteria.
+The berry fibres are converted into microfibres and are the ideal nutrition for intestinal bacteria.

 The role of the different active ingredients of Berriotics™, created by the patented fermentation process